reedam-dhake/Library-Management-/README.md

 Also I would suggest to try to login using social on the deployed site only as i had changed the secret keys.

-On Heroku I have uploaded one book but you will have to upload the image for the book again using edit book after login as there is some bug with the media files and each time the dyno is deactivated (which is 30 min for free account on heroku) it deletes the media files.
-I tried to install cloudinary but it created more errors so i reverted back